apache/spark/airflow/ui/docs/CONTRIBUTING.md

 - `.neutrinorc.js` is the main config file.
 Although some custom typescript or linting may need to be changed in `tsconfig.json` or `.eslintrc.js`, respectively
 - `src/components` are React components that will be shared across the app
 - `src/views` are React components that are specific to a certain url route
-- `src/interfaces` are custom-defined Typescript types/interfaces
+- `src/interfaces` are custom-defined TypeScript types/interfaces
 - `src/utils` contains various helper functions that are shared throughout the app
 - `src/auth` has the Context for authentication
 - `src/api` contains all of the actual API requests as custom hooks around react-query